tangentsoft/pidp8i/doc/os8-patching.md

 not recommended because we expect a majority of users to be on high speed terminals needing the verbose errors.

-`TECO 31.20.3 O` Turns off a warning that you are using the `YANK` command to completely overwrite a buffer full of text.
+`TECO 31.20.3O` Turns off a warning that you are using the `YANK` command to completely overwrite a buffer full of text.
 Issuing the command a second time succeeds.
 It was again to avoid experienced users.
 It is not recommended because we expect fewer advanced users who would be annoyed by the protection.

-`TECO 31.20.4 O` Implements rubout support specifically and uniquely for the `VT05` terminal in a way that breaks it for all other video terminals.
+`TECO 31.20.4O` Implements rubout support specifically and uniquely for the `VT05` terminal in a way that breaks it for all other video terminals.
 It is not recommended because there are VERY few `VT05` deployments that would use it.